Whistler, BC

 -

 Jerome David has been working on Snow and Dirt in Whistler since 1998.
 On the road to becoming an ACMG ski guide, he worked 11 years with Whistler Blackcomb Patrol.
-He has been ski guiding for the past 7 years.
+He has been ski guiding for the past 19 years.
 In the summers, Jerome has previously had a long career working as Whistler Mountain Bike Park patrol.
-The last years he has been building and maintaining Mountain Bike trails.
-Currently, he works for AlpX and oversees the summer program there.
+In the summer, he runs the Heli-Biking program for Coast Range Heli-Biking.
 In the Winter Jerome is lead guide and guide manager at Whistler Heli-Skiing.

 -